 Education offers technical assistance to states interested in examining disparities in their programs.
-In December 2022, Education released two guides about implementing effective practices to identify, evaluate, and
+In December 2022, Education released two guides about implementing effective practices to identify, evaluate, and serve infants and toddlers with disabilities, in part to help states increase

-&lt;sup>36See U.S. Department of Education, 2024, "Special Education Fiscal Year 2024 Budget Request."
+See U.S. Department of Education, 2024, "Special Education Fiscal Year 2024 Budget Request."
 The budget request also acknowledges that Education's Part C program data on enrolled children shows disparities in Part C services received by Native American children when compared to White children but this does not address disparities prior to enrollment.
 The budget request includes language that would require all states receiving funds under Part C to reserve at least 10 percent of their annual allocations to develop and implement an equity plan approved by Education.

-&lt;sup>37Education's fiscal year 2024 budget request also states that Education plans to fund an Equity Data Center to assist states in collecting data on the race and ethnicity of infants and toddlers eligible for Part C services.
+Education's fiscal year 2024 budget request also states that Education plans to fund an Equity Data Center to assist states in collecting data on the race and ethnicity of infants and toddlers eligible for Part C services.
 According to Education officials, the Equity Data Center would help states enhance the effectiveness of their Child Find efforts and improve data reported to Education by encouraging the use of available state data-such as family income level, access to health care, geographic location, and racial and ethnic demographics-to identify children who could be served under IDEA Part C.